NBISweden/workshop-reproducible-research/docs/docker.md

 If you want to refer to a Docker image in for example a publication, it's very important that it's the correct version of the image.
 You can do this by adding a tag to the name like this `docker build -t your_dockerhub_id/image_name:tag_name`.

+!!! tip
+    On Dockerhub it is also possible to link to your Bitbucket or GitHub account and select repositories from which you want to automatically build and distribute Docker images.
+The Dockerhub servers will then build an image from the Dockerfile in your repository and make it available for download using `docker pull`.
+That way, you don't have to bother manually building and pushing using `docker push`.

 ## Packaging and running the MRSA workflow
 During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
 Here we will build and run a Docker container that contains all the work we've done so far.
 This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 5.5 GB image.